therealozp/class-notes/comp-logic/Decoders.md

 ## Decoder Expansion
 The enable input $E$ effectively turns the decoder "on/off."
 For example, in an active-high decoder, $E = 0$ means all inputs will becomes 0, and $E = 1$ means the decoder will work normally.

 Then, to group up a bunch of smaller decoders into one big decoder, we use decoder expansion.
 A 2-to-4 to a 3-to-8 means chaining the extra output to the enable inputs of each decoder.
-At that point, the general boolean function becomes $I_{2}I_{1}I_{0}$.
+At that point, the general boolean function becomes $I_{2}I_{1}I_{0}$. (see slides)